marypcbuk/autocorrn/README.md

 ## Versioning

-TBD - I am still adding new abbreviations and corrections to AutoCorrect and will probably export a new set once a year
+TBD - I am still adding new abbreviations and corrections to AutoCorrect and will probably export a new set once a year (for the last three years I've exported a backup every January).

 ## Authors